 As usual, no holiday feels short except when it almost ends.
 Since my holiday was going to come to an end soon, I am returning to Singapore to further pursue my study.
 Since one of my sisters would be going to go to Jakarta in a few days, I then took the door to door transport from my home to the airport.

-On the ground For this flight, I did request for seafood meal again prior to departure.
+For this flight, I requested for seafood meal again prior to departure.
 However, I did not do web check-in before, which therefore put my seat selection at the check-in counter officer's whim.

 SFML request.
 Most special meal options are only available on international flights, but even on this short flight such options were available.

 I departed from Madiun at 11.30 pm since the flight was at the morning.
 Besides, it was done to prevent traffic jam from cancelling my trip.
 I took the front seat, which was quite acceptable for that 160 km stroll.
 The fare for the trip was only US$9 (Rp120000,00), which already includes the US$1.5 (Rp20000,00) airport surcharge.

 Good bye, Madiun!
 Hope to see you again soon.

 I had a supper stop at Jombang, which then I spent to buy Yakult (a Japanese cultured milk drink) at the nearest minimarket.
 A packet of 5 bottles x 80 mL took me a mere US$.06 (Rp8000,00) there compared to US$2.5 (S$3.50) in a supermarket in Singapore.